John Christian

 Martin “Marty” Comiskey

 Marty has helped mentor and guide countless Club members through the rigors of foundational to advanced skills, especially in the areas of rope-work, anchor building and self-rescue.
 He has taught numerous seminars on these items and created a continuing series of small “skill clinics” at our Carderock Wednesdays.
-For the past few years he has led at least 2 day-long self-rescue clinics each year.
+For the past few years he has led at least two day-long self-rescue clinics each year.
 His knowledge of climbing knots is seemingly endless and his energy for sharing these skills is equally boundless.
+Marty was inducted as an Honorary Member in 2013.

 Robert “Bob” Graver